wxyz-abcd/node-haxball/README.md

     - `mapChecksum(map)`: calculate checksum for given map object. returns null for original maps.
     - `setPluginActive(name, active)`: activate/deactivate the plugin(name).
     - `startRecording()`: start recording replay data. returns true if succeeded, false otherwise. recording should not be started before calling this.
-    - `stopRecording()`: stop recording replay data. returns UIntArray8 data if succeeded, null otherwise. recording should be started before calling this.
+    - `stopRecording()`: stop recording replay data. returns `UIntArray8` data if succeeded, null otherwise. recording should be started before calling this.
     - `isRecording()`: returns true if recording has started; false otherwise.
     - `setRenderer(renderer)`: sets the renderer object that will render the game.
-The object should follow the provided Renderer template.
+The object should follow the provided `Renderer` template.

   - `modifier callbacks`:
-    - `\[dataArray, customData\] = modifyPlayerDataBefore(playerId, name, flag, avatar, conn, auth)`: set player's data just before player has joined the room. dataArray format should be `[modifiedNick, modifiedAvatar, modifiedFlag`]. if dataArray is null, player is not allowed to join. also prepares a custom data object to send to all plugins. customData=false means "don't call callbacks". host-only.
+    - `[dataArray, customData] = modifyPlayerDataBefore(playerId, name, flag, avatar, conn, auth)`: set player's data just before player has joined the room. dataArray format should be `[modifiedNick, modifiedAvatar, modifiedFlag]`. if `dataArray` is null, player is not allowed to join. also prepares a custom data object to send to all plugins. `customData=false` means "don't call callbacks". host-only.
     - `[modifiedNick, modifiedAvatar, modifiedFlag] = modifyPlayerDataAfter(playerId, name, flag, avatar, conn, auth, customData)`: set player's data just before player has joined the room. return null -> player is not allowed to join. host-only.
-    - `[newPing, customData] = modifyPlayerPingBefore(playerId, ping)`: prepares a custom data object to send to all plugins while setting player's ping. customData=false means "don't call callbacks". host-only.
+    - `[newPing, customData] = modifyPlayerPingBefore(playerId, ping)`: prepares a custom data object to send to all plugins while setting player's ping. `customData=false` means "don't call callbacks". host-only.
     - `newPing = modifyPlayerPingAfter(playerId, ping, customData)`: set player's ping. host-only.
     - `newPing = modifyClientPing(ping)`: set current player's ping. client-only.
     - `newFrameNo = modifyFrameNo(frameNo)`: look laggy to your opponents, especially on extrapolated clients. experimental, mostly causes "bad actor". client-only.
     - `customData = onBeforeOperationReceived(obj, msg)`: the host callback that is called only once for each message received from clients, and its return value is passed as customData to onOperationReceived callback. this callback is useful for parsing chat messages and other stuff that you would like to do only once, before the room callback or any plugin callbacks are called.
-The default callback value is a function that parses a chat message and returns { isCommand: boolean, data: array of string } where `isCommand = text.startsWith("!")` and `data = text.trimEnd().split(" ")`.
+The default callback value is a function that parses a chat message and returns `{ isCommand: boolean, data: string array }` where `isCommand = text.startsWith("!")` and `data = text.trimEnd().split(" ")`.
-    - `acceptEvent = onAfterOperationReceived(obj, msg, customData)`: runs for each message received from clients. obj is the operation type object, msg is the original message, customData is the return value of callback onBeforeOperationReceived(obj, msg). onBeforeOperationReceived is called only once for each message, before all onOperationReceived callbacks of all plugins are called for the same message. you may modify msg's contents here as you wish. return true -> accept event, return false -> block message from being processed, throw exception -> break message sender player's connection. host-only.
+    - `acceptEvent = onAfterOperationReceived(obj, msg, customData)`: runs for each message received from clients. `obj` is the operation type object, `msg` is the original message, `customData` is the return value of callback `onBeforeOperationReceived(obj, msg)`. `onBeforeOperationReceived` is called only once for each message, before all `onOperationReceived` callbacks of all plugins are called for the same message. you may modify msg's contents here as you wish. return true -> accept event, return false -> block message from being processed, throw exception -> break message sender player's connection. host-only.

   - `callbacks`:
-    - `customData = onBeforeXXXXXXX(...)`: \[where XXXXXXX is the name of the event.\] called before plugin callbacks. return a customData object to be used for each plugin.onXXXXXXX(..., customData) and then room.onAfterXXXXXXX(..., customData). return false to stop propagation.
+    - `customData = onBeforeXXXXXXX(...)`: (where XXXXXXX is the name of the event) called before plugin callbacks. return a customData object to be used for each `plugin.onXXXXXXX(..., customData)` and then `room.onAfterXXXXXXX(..., customData)`. return false to stop propagation.
-    - `onAfterXXXXXXX(..., customData)`: \[where XXXXXXX is the name of the event.\] called after plugin callbacks. the last parameter, customData, is the data object that was returned from room.onBeforeXXXXXXX(...).
+    - `onAfterXXXXXXX(..., customData)`: (where XXXXXXX is the name of the event) called after plugin callbacks. the last parameter, customData, is the data object that was returned from `room.onBeforeXXXXXXX(...)`.
       - `customData = onBeforeRoomLink(link)`: room link was received. host-only.
       - `onAfterRoomLink(link, customData)`: room link was received. host-only.
       - `customData = onBeforePlayerBallKick(playerId)`: ball was kicked by player(playerId). triggered individually.